IHE/ITI.PIXm/input/pagecontent/volume-1.md

 allergy information from the hospital allergy system using the allergy system’s own patient ID (MRN-007) including the domain identifier/assigning authority of the ‘ADT Domain’.

-In this scenario, the hospital’s main ADT system (acting as a Patient Identity Source) would perform a Mobile Patient Identity Feed [ITI-104] transaction (using the patient’s MRN as the identifier) to the Patient Identifier Cross-reference Manager.
+In this scenario, the hospital’s main ADT system (acting as a Patient Identity Source) would perform a Mobile Patient Identifier Cross-Reference Feed [ITI-104] transaction (using the patient’s MRN as the identifier) to the Patient Identifier Cross-reference
+Manager.

 ###### 41.4.2.1.2 Process Flow